 Here’s some more useful information before you head out:

 - Choose a sturdy flotation device.

-- Floaters should park at Riverbend Park or in the public lots on Columbia St. (There should be some signage to follow.)
+- Floaters should park at Riverbend Park, the Park and Float at Simpson and Bradbury and or in the public lots on Columbia St. (There should be some signage to follow.)
 Do not park in private business parking areas or you’ll get towed.

 - Utilize the shuttle!
 It’s available from June 22 – Sept.
 4, 2017 (tentative dates), the shuttle will pick you up at Drake Park and drop you off at Riverbend Park.
 The cost is $3 per person per day.
 More info at www.cascadeseasttransit.com

 - Leave the beer at home.
 It’s illegal to have alcohol on the river and Bend Police are out in force.